fomichev/pycryptobox/README.md

 	$ ./cbcreate

-- edit your database (it will also update html page at private/cryptobox.html)
+- edit your database (it will also update html page at private/html/cryptobox.html and at private/html/m.cryptobox.html)

 	$ ./cbedit

-- change password (every couple months)
+- change password (every couple of months)

 	$ ./cbpasswd

-- update html page (perform html page update without update to database - for development)
+- update html page (perform html page update without update to database - only for development)

 	$ ./cbhtml